 I was sitting on my grandmother’s couch.
 My stomach had been tested to it’s limit with turkey, casseroles, and dessert.
 I was warm to my core and my eyes were heavy.
 I could have very happily taken a meal-induced nap, but then I was asked the very question I was dreading: Paige, do you have a boyfriend?
 Every year it’s a resounding no. Even if the question is worded differently, the answer is always the same.
 It is not for lack of trying or wanting.
 It just hasn’t happened.
 For the rest of the day I tried to get those thoughts out of my head, but they crept back into the forefront of my mind.
 I am single, I hate it, and sometimes I blame God for it.

+I am Eponine (Les Mis).
+I am the girl that doesn’t get the guy.
+The name Eponine has become synonymous with the word single for me.
+And this is my attempt to overcome that.
 My love life is and has been empty.
 It is a deserted, forgotten town.
 It’s a blank canvas.
 It’s a beach with no footprints in the sand.
 It’s a writer that can’t seem to fill her page with words.
 I am surrounded by a sea of God-centered couples (some dating, others engaged, a few married) and I am the single one.
 I get all the cliche (but good hearted) pep talks that make head swim with anger.
 As I spend my weekends with my dogs and Netflix, my friends are on date nights.
-I hate the jealousy that I feel, but I also I love love.
+I hate the jealousy that I feel, BUT I also love love.
 I love hearing about wedding planning and engagements.
 I love my friends and their significant others, but it makes me want that kind of relationship.
 I’m “that single friend.”
 Even if others don’t think it, I feel like that has almost become a part of my identity.
-I feel like the name, “Eponine” is stamped across my forehead for everyone to see.
+I feel like the word, “Eponine” is stamped across my forehead for everyone to see.
 Those red letters aren’t so easy to scrub off of my translucent skin-especially when I’m too stubborn to realize that it’s not even there in the first place.
 I desperately yearn for a companion for this life, to have a “meet cute” at a pretty, little coffee shop, to fall madly, deeply in love, to get married at a young age, and to grow closer to Christ together.

 With doubt in my heart, I have questioned my Maker.
 I have questioned His goodness, His faithfulness, and His love.
 I have been in a self-made valley, ignoring the Wilderness around me.
 I’ve disregarded God’s hand to pull me out of this pit.
 I’ve sat in my filth and cried while He has tried to comfort an inconsolable and angry me.
 His arms have wrapped around me, but I still ask where He is.
 I attempted to climb out of this hole on my own, but I can’t.
 I thought that I needed a human man to lift me out, but when the Almighty God is offering his help, I call out with blind eyes.
 I yell at God while a continuous stream of tears streak my mud-caked face.
 My hands cover my eyes and I don’t see the ladder that He has made for me.
 I’ve turned my back on the beautifully crafted blessings that are happening in my life, not just others.
 Just because they aren’t a relationship doesn’t mean they are any less from the Good Father.
 Not having a relationship doesn’t mean I can’t run towards Jesus.
 I should run to Him even more in my loneliness because He is always there for His child.